libriscv/rvscript/README.md

 https://github.com/fwsGonzo/script_bench/tree/master/rvprogram/rustbin

 You can use any programming language that can output RISC-V binaries.
 A tiny bit of info about Rust is that I was unable to build anything but rv64gc binaries, so you would need to enable the C extension in the build.sh script (where it is explicitly set to OFF).

+The easiest languages to integrate are those that transpile to C or C++, such as Nim and Pythran.

 Good luck.